Priyanka-Dandale/Deeplearning.ai---NLP--Course-1-Natural-Language-Processing-with-Classification-and-Vector-Spaces-/README.md

 # NLP---Deeplearning.ai

-Course-1 - Natural Language Processing with Classification and Vector Spaces
+## Course-1 - Natural Language Processing with Classification and Vector Spaces

+### Kindly do not copy the solutions.
+Adhere to the code of conduct of Deeplearning.ai and Coursera.
+This repository is for my personal reference.

 About this Course